-More news arrived: The blast destroyed walls and windows at the Beirut International Airport six miles away from the port.
-All of Gemmayze was destroyed.
+More news arrived: The blast destroyed walls and windows at the Beirut International Airport four miles away from the port.
+All of Gemmayzeh was destroyed.
 All the wheat stored at the port was ruined.
 The blast was heard and felt in Cyprus, 120 miles away.

 My friend and housemate, Maia, a native of Beirut, came into my room, showing me more footage of the blast and its aftermath on her iPhone.
 We collapsed into sobs.
 After all that rebuilding, after an economic collapse, electricity cut-offs, and a pandemic, after all of the hopes and dreams of the post-civil war years, and the recent florescence of activism and political organizing last fall, after all of the money, blood, sweat, and tears that went into rebuilding Beirut in the 1990s, it’s been destroyed—again—in a millisecond by an explosion that looked like the result of a tactical nuclear strike.

-My first thought was “Israel has detonated some horrific new weapon in a city of three million people and destroyed a crucial component of its economy: the port.
+My (and so many others’) first thought was “Israel has detonated some horrific new weapon in a city of three million people and destroyed a crucial component of its economy: the port.
 Fuck them!
 Will they never tire of destroying Lebanon?”
-But Maia soon reported what a journalist friend had just told her: “It wasn’t an attack; tons of ammonium nitrate stored at the port blew up.”
+A few weeks earlier, Hizbullah had bragged about having the capacity to hit the Israeli port of Haifa with missiles, so I assumed this was a pre-emptive strike and warning from Israel.
+But Maia soon reported what a journalist friend in Cyprus had just texted her: “It wasn’t an attack; tons of ammonium nitrate stored at the port caught fire and blew up.”
 The bombing in Oklahoma City in 1995 came immediately to mind.
-Timothy McVeigh, a white supremacist terrorist, had used a couple of tons of ammonium nitrate fertilizer to bring down an entire building.
+Timothy McVeigh, a white supremacist terrorist, had used several pounds of ammonium nitrate fertilizer to bring down an entire building.
 What had nearly three tons of the stuff done to Beirut?
 And why the hell was that much dangerous material sitting in the port for several years?
 Who put it there?
 Who knew it was there?
 Who decided it was just fine to leave this disaster-waiting-to-happen sit at the border between the city and the sea?